 Dr Parul Tank, Consultant Psychiatrist, Fortis Hospital, Mulund mentions, “Dopamine fasting is a fad started in the west wherein people abstain from any pleasurable activity to reduce dopamine levels in the brain.
 However, this is non-scientific and has no concrete evidence to it.
 Moreover, no detailed research has been done to establish its effectiveness.”

-Shubhika Singh, a Delhi based Licensed Clinical Psychologist & Psychotherapist, concurs as she says that dopamine fasting is a new term given by the wellness industry to the old concept of mindfulness.
+Shubhika Singh Chundawat, a Gurgaon-based Licensed Clinical Psychologist & Psychotherapist, concurs as she says that dopamine fasting is a new term given by the wellness industry to the old concept of mindfulness.
 “It is basically having a digital-free life and has become a concept that has been taken really far by people,” she says.
 “I have read that there are people who attempt dopamine fasting and abstain from all social contact - they don’t even look at each other and even avoid eye contact with others.
 This kind of a mindset of all or none is unhealthy, and one needs to maintain balance.”

 TO DOPAMINE FAST OR NOT TO?